Mikio Naruse

 Mikio Naruse (成瀬 巳喜男, Naruse Mikio) was a Japanese filmmaker who directed 89 films spanning the period 1930 to 1967.

 Naruse is known for imbuing his films with a bleak and pessimistic outlook.
-He made primarily shomin-geki ("common people drama") films with female protagonists, portrayed by actresses such as Hideko Takamine, Kinuyo Tanaka, and Setsuko Hara.
+He made primarily shōshimin-eiga ("common people drama") films with female protagonists, portrayed by actresses such as Hideko Takamine, Kinuyo Tanaka, and Setsuko Hara.
 Because of his focus on family drama and the intersection of traditional and modern Japanese culture, his films have been compared with the works of Yasujirō Ozu.
 Many of his films in his later career were adaptations of the works of acknowledged Japanese writers.
 Titled a "major figure of Japan's golden age" and "supremely intelligent dramatist", he remains lesser known than his contemporaries Akira Kurosawa, Kenji Mizoguchi, and Ozu.
-Among his most noted films are Sound of the Mountain, Late Chrysanthemums, Floating Clouds and When A Woman Ascends The Stairs.
+Among his most noted films are Sound of the Mountain, Late Chrysanthemums, Floating Clouds, Flowing and When A Woman Ascends The Stairs.